UK Deliveroo riders strike over pay, gig work conditions - WTMJ

 AP Business Writer

-LONDON (AP) — Riders for the app-based meal delivery platform Deliveroo held a strike in London Wednesday over pay and working conditions, part of a broader backlash against the company and others in the U.K. gig economy sector.
+LONDON (AP) — Riders for the app-based meal delivery platform Deliveroo held a strike in London Wednesday over pay and working conditions, part of a broader backlash against one of the U.K.’s biggest gig economy companies.

 The Independent Workers’ Union of Great Britain, which represents migrant and gig workers, expected hundreds of riders to take part.

-Deliveroo said “this small self appointed union does not represent the vast majority of riders who tell us they value the total flexibility they enjoy.”
-The company’s rider surveys found most are happy with the company and flexibility was their priority, it said in a statement.
+Deliveroo said that “this small self-appointed union does not represent the vast majority of riders who tell us they value the total flexibility they enjoy.”
+Rider surveys found most are happy with the company and flexibility was their priority, the company said in a statement.

 The strike coincides with the first day of unconditional share trading for Deliveroo, which went public last week in a multibillion pound stock offering that was one of Europe’s most hotly anticipated IPOs this year.
 However, a number of institutional investors skipped the initial public offering, citing concerns about employment conditions for riders and a dual-class shareholder structure that gives founder Will Shu outsize control.